Howard233/recipe-rag-assistant/README.md

     * [core](recipe_assistant/app/core) - the project configs are stored in this folder.
     * [models](recipe_assistant/app/models) - this folder stores our definition of the Pydantic model that represents the API request body.
 * [api_example.http](recipe_assistant/api_example.http) - This http file utilizes the `REST Client` extension from VSCode.
 It provides an easy way to interact and test the API we build.
+    * If you are unable to use this extension, you can still make requests with Python `requests` modules, or other `HTTP` request tools.

 ### Ingestion
 - [rag.py](recipe_assistant/rag.py) - the main RAG logic for building the prompt, retrieving the relevant documents, and generating the answers.